 AIA Pasadena & Foothill

-The Pasadena & Foothill Chapter of the American Institute of Architects is substantial professional organization that serves the local architect, promotes architecture and the built environment within the Chapter’s boundaries, provides resources to the community for professional development and education, and serves as a vital link to local allied professionals as well as other Chapter components of the AIA.
+The Pasadena & Foothill Chapter of the American Institute of Architects is a substantial professional organization that serves the local architect, promotes architecture and the built environment within the Chapter’s boundaries, provides resources to the community for professional development and education, and serves as a vital link to local allied professionals as well as other Chapter components of the AIA.
 Organizationally, the Chapter is a local membership organization incorporated as a 501(c)6 non-profit corporation and guided by the laws of the State of California

 The AIA is the VOICE of the architectural profession and the RESOURCE for its members in service to society.